Fepozopo/heirloom-kitchen/README.md

-# Pantry of the Past
+# Culinary Keepsakes

-Pantry of the Past is a project designed to store recipes I've came across over the years that I thought were worth saving.
+Culinary Keepsakes is a project designed to store recipes I've came across over the years that I thought were worth saving.
 For questions or feedback, please reach out to [Fepozopo](https://github.com/Fepozopo).

 ## Features